 Here’s the thing about Linux.
 You are not restricted to what your distribution provides.
 You can opt for an alternative application of your choice.
-Terminal is no different.
-There are several impressive terminal emulators that offer unique features for a better user experience or for better looks.
+The terminal is no different.
+Several impressive terminal emulators offer unique features for a better user experience or better looks.

 Here, I will be compiling a list of such interesting terminal applications that you can try on your Linux distribution.